neulab/prompt2model/prompt2model/dataset_generator/readme.md

 - `DatasetGenerator`: An abstract class to generate datasets.
 - `DatasetSplit`: An enumeration class defining dataset types (`TRAIN`, `VALIDATION`, `TEST`).
-- `OpenAIDatasetGenerator`: A concrete class for dataset generation using GPT-3.5 API.
+- `PromptBasedDatasetGenerator`: A concrete class for dataset generation using GPT-3.5 API.

 ## Getting Started